You.com is an AI-powered search engine that “summarizes the best parts of the internet” for users whilst 100% of their data is kept private.

 Key takeaways:

-- You.com is an AI-powered search engine that “summarizes the best parts of the internet” for users whilst 100% of their data is kept private.
-The website was developed by former Salesforce employees Richard Socher and Bryan McCann.
+• You.com is an AI-powered search engine that aims to summarize the best parts of the internet for users while maintaining their data privacy.

 Read Next: History of OpenAI, AI Business Models, AI Economy.